- CSA National B License (2017)

 Born and raised in Saskatoon, Hannah is joining the Junior Huskie coaching staff this year as an assistant coach with the U17 program.
 As a student in the College of Kinesiology, she will bring a unique passion for both soccer and strength & conditioning.
 Hannah is looking forward to growing her experience as a coach and is excited to help these young women develop as soccer players and as athletes.

 Excelling in both basketball and soccer, Prokop played five seasons with the Huskie basketball team from 2004 to 2009.
 The former point guard helped guide the Huskies to their first-ever Canada West title in 2005-06.
-From Saskatoon, Prokop holds a Bachelor of Science in Kinesiology and a Bachelor of Commerce.
-She is now an Account Manager for Rock & Bloom – a creative agency in Saskatoon.
+Amy holds a Bachelor of Science in Kinesiology and a Bachelor of Commerce.
+Outside of sport, she is a Product Manager with Andgo Systems in Saskatoon.